Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gxRkjiYNeXc.md

 ### Transcript

-> um let's see here questions questions what's the state of the story uh being worked on sure is worked on and we won't tell you anything about it yep
+> let's see here questions questions what's the state of the story, being worked on sure is worked on and we won't tell you anything about it yep